CSA: Community Supported Agriculture

 More about the CSA Model

-At Upswing Farm you will pick up a variety of vegetables once a week during your share season (we have 3 seasons, Spring, Summer and Fall, maybe a Winter Season for 2018!).
+At Upswing Farm you will pick up a variety of vegetables once a week during your share season (we have 4 seasons, Spring, Summer, Fall and Winter).
 By paying in advance you will provide the farm with essential funds for supplies like seeds, mulch, compost, tools and equipment.
-In exchange for your commitment it is our intention to provide you with the highest quality seasonal produce we can grow at a value of 10-20% more than what you are paying.
+In exchange for your commitment it is our intention to provide you with the highest quality seasonal produce we can grow at a value of 20% more than what you are paying.

 High Return.
 You are signing up for a share with farmers who have impeccable standards.
 We adore great flavor, stunning color, unique variety and take special care to harvest and wash our crops so they will be easy to process and inspiring to cook with.
 Customers who have bought shares from your farmers in the past are thrilled with the quality, and also how many more vegetables they are able to include in their diet!

 Social Value.
 Your commitment to our CSA is a commitment to the future of your community.
 By supporting our farm you are also supporting farm land preservation, resource conservation and community development.
-This year is a critical year to get our operation off the ground, and your support really does have a significant impact.
+This year, just like last year, is a critical year to get our operation off the ground, and your support really does have a significant impact.
 Your farmers don’t just care about growing vegetables, they are actively involved in their communities and are passionate about the environmental and social justice that is created by a local, fair, secure food system.

 Example Spring Share: 1 bunch scallions, 1 bunch french breakfast radish, 1/2 pound spinach, 1 head lettuce, 1/3 lb salad, mix, one bunch kale or chard, 1 pound baby bok choy, 2 stalks green garlic.